-4.2 The SEND governor
+4.2 The SEND Link Governor.

-The SEND governor will:
+The SEND link governor will:

-- > Help to raise awareness of SEND issues at governing board meetings - > Monitor the quality and effectiveness of SEND and disability provision within the school and update the governing board on this - > Work with the headteacher and SENDCO to determine the strategic development of the SEND policy and provision in the school
+- > Help to raise awareness of SEND issues at governing board meetings - > Monitor the quality and effectiveness of SEND and disability provision within the school and update the local governance committee on this - > Work with the headteacher and SENDCO to determine the strategic development of the SEND policy and provision in the school

-4.3 The SENDCO is Lucy Ramwell:
+4.3 The SENDCO is Lucy Edwards.